ironmaster16/ironmaster16.github.io/_includes/culture-museums.md

 - **<a href="https://www.natt.is/is" target="_blank">Icelandic Institute of Natural History</a>** - Natural history collections, exhibitions, and research.
 Geological maps, biodiversity data, and educational programs.
 - **<a href="https://www.phallus.is/" target="_blank">Icelandic Phallological Museum</a>** - World's only penis museum with specimens from various species.
 Includes café and gift shop.
 Open daily 10-19.
 - **<a href="https://galdrasyning.is/en/" target="_blank">Museum of Sorcery & Witchcraft</a>** - Unique museum in Hólmavík exploring Iceland's magical history.
+- **<a href="https://islendingabok.is/english" target="_blank">Íslendingaapp</a>** - "Book of Icelanders" database - cultural curiosity.
+Check if you're related to other Icelanders or your Icelandic friends.